don/ITP-DeviceToDatabase/Assignments/assignment-week-6.md

 ## AWS

-Set up an AWS [student](https://aws.amazon.com/education/awseducate/) or free [developer](https://aws.amazon.com/free/) account to use in the next class.
+Set up an AWS ~~student or~~ free [developer](https://aws.amazon.com/free/) account to use in the next class.
 You might need a credit card to sign up, but we'll be using the free tier so you shouldn't accrue any charges.

+NOTE: Unfortunately the AWS Educate account will not work.

 ## Arduino